A Note on Improved Loss Bounds for Multiple Kernel Learning: Detailed proof

 \end{theorem}

-Given all of the results from above, we are now in a position to state the following theorem, which proves a high probability upper bound for the empirical Rademacher complexity of a joint function class $\Fcal = \bigcup_{j=1}^p \Fcal_j$.
+Given all these results, we are now in a position to state the following theorem, which proves a high probability upper bound for the empirical Rademacher complexity of a union of function classes $\bigcup_{j=1}^p \Fcal_j = \Fcal$.